-Asian shares dive, then trim losses after Wall St sell-off
+European shares rebound after turbulent Asian session

 The worldwide rout has come amid cascading cancellations and shutdowns across the globe — including Trump’s suspension of most travel to the U.S. from Europe — and rising worries that the White House and other authorities around the world can’t or won’t counter the economic damage from the outbreak any time soon.

 The coronavirus has killed more than 4,700, but for most people causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illnesses, including pneumonia.
-The vast majority of people recover from the virus in a matter of weeks.
+The vast majority of people recover from the virus in a few weeks.

-The combined health crisis and retreat on Wall Street have heightened fears of a recession.
+Initially, many hoped the virus would be contained in China.
+But as the damage and disruptions from the outbreak mount, the combined health crisis and Wall Street’s retreat have heightened fears of a recession.

 Just last month, the Dow was boasting a nearly 50% increase since Trump took the oath of office on Jan.
 20, 2017.
-By Thursday’s close, the Dow was clinging to a 6.9% gain, though it was still up nearly 16% since just before Trump’s election in November 2016.

-The Dow officially went into a bear market on Wednesday, when it finished the day down more than 20% from its all-time high.
+It officially went into a bear market on Wednesday, finishing down more than 20% from its all-time high.
 For the S&P 500, this is the fastest drop since World War II from a record high to a bear market.

-“This is bad.
-The worst and fastest stock market correction in our career,” Chris Rupkey, chief financial economist at MUFG Union, said in a research note overnight.
-“The economy is doomed to recession if the country stops working and takes the next 30 days off.
-The stock market knows it.”

-After earlier thinking that the virus could remain mostly in China and that any dip in the economy would be followed by a quick rebound, investors are seeing the damage and disruptions mount.

-The fallout in the U.S. mounted Thursday, as the NCAA canceled its men’s and women’s basketball tournaments, major league baseball postponed opening day, and Disneyland announced it is shutting down for the rest of the month.
-Even the Chinese side of Mount Everest closed.
-Closer to Wall Street, New York’s Metropolitan Museum of Art, Carnegie Hall and the Metropolitan Opera shut their doors, and Broadway theaters planned to go dark.

-“Anyone who tells you they know how long this is going to last is wrong,” said Adam Taback, chief investment officer for Wells Fargo Private Bank.
-“The uncertainty here is trying to figure out how you get this virus under control, and is that a matter of days, weeks or months.”

-In other trading, the oil market, which suffered huge shocks last week, is still on the decline.
+In other trading, the oil market, which suffered huge shocks a week ago as Saudi Arabia and Russia clashed over output cuts, was holding steady.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.